refunders/refund/README.md

 To install the latest patched version directly from Github, please use `devtools::install_github("refunders/refund")` for `refund` and `devtools::install_github("refunders/refund.wave")` for `refund.wave`.

-To install the developer version `refundDevel` with experimental features directly from Github, please use `devtools::install_github("refunders/refund", ref="devel")`.
+To install the developer version with experimental features directly from Github, please use `devtools::install_github("refunders/refund", ref="devel")`.